juliawiggeshoff/astral-species-tree/README.md

 From now own, you have to give this full path when activating the environment prior to running the workflow

 `conda activate /home/myusername/.conda/envs/localconda/envs/msc-species-tree`

+# Running the workflow

+Remember to always activate the environment first

+`conda activate msc-species-tree`

+or

+`conda activate /home/myusername/.conda/envs/localconda/envs/msc-species-tree`

+## Local machine

+**Not recommended** unless you have a lot of storage and CPUs available (and time to wait...).
+Nevertheless, you can simply run like this:

+`nohup snakemake --keep-going --use-conda --verbose --printshellcmds --reason --nolock --cores 11 > nohup_msc-species-tree_$(date +"%F_%H").out &`

+Modify number of cores accordingly.

+## HPC system

+Two working options were tested to run the workflow in HPC clusters using the Sun Grid Engine (SGE) queue scheduler system.

+For other systems, read more [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).

+### Before the first execution of the workflow

+Run this to create the environments from the rules:

+`snakemake --cores 8 --use-conda --conda-create-envs-only`

+### Option 1:

+`mkdir snakejob_logs`

+`nohup snakemake --keep-going --use-conda --verbose --printshellcmds --reason --nolock --cores 61 --max-threads 15 --cluster "qsub -V -b y -j y -o snakejob_logs/ -cwd -q fast.q,small.q,medium.q,large.q -M user.email@gmail.com -m be" > nohup_msc-species-tree_$(date +"%F_%H").out &`

+Remember to:
+1. Modify *user.email@gmail.com*
+2. Change values for --cores and --max-threads accordingly

+### Option 2:

+A template jobscript `template_run_msc-species-tree.sh` is found under [`misc/`](https://gitlab.leibniz-lib.de/jwiggeshoff/msc-species-tree/-/tree/main/misc)

+**Important:** Please, modify the qsub options according to your system!
+Features to modify:
+- E-mail address: `-M user.email@gmail.com`
+- Mailing settings, if needed: `-m be`
+- If you  want to split stderr to stdout, use `-j n` instead and add the line `#$ -e cluster_logs/`
+- If you want to, the name of the jobscript: `-N msc-species-tree`
+- **Name of parallel environment (PE) as well as the number of maximum threads to use:** `-pe smp 61`
+- **Queue name!** (extremely unique to your system): `-q small.q,medium.q,large.q`

+Ater modifying the template, copy it (while also modifying its name) to the working directory:

+If you are within the folder `misc/`:

+`cp template_run_msc-species-tree.sh ../run_msc-species-tree.sh`

+You should see `run_msc-species-tree.sh` within the path where the folders resources/, results/, and workflow/ are, together with files README.md and environment.yaml

+Remember to `mkdir cluster_logs` before running for the first time

+Finally, run:

+`qsub run_msc-species-tree.sh`

+# Finishing the workflow: report.zip

+Upon successfully finishing the analyses, Snakemake will **automatically** generate a compressed report in the working directory, `report.zip.`

+It describes the used software versions, the commands, and paths to in and output files.

+**To be released:** Summary of main results, drawn trees

+To know more about report files, see the documentation from Snakemake [here](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html).

+# Done :)